Cult-Fave Milk Bar Just Opened in Nordstrom

 Virginia attributes their success to her opposition to the use of animal protein in feed; Polderside birds are raised on sunflower seeds (which help maintain a healthy immune system), unprocessed vegetable grain, and legumes.
 Because the birds are not fed meat-based diets, they must be raised over a longer, nine-week cycle.
 (Commercial farms raise their birds in just 41 days.)
 Polderside raises 3,000 ducks and 3,000 chickens per cycle in a 24,000-square-foot space, giving each bird at least four square feet of room.
 Every bird is imported here from France simply because the couple don’t trust the North American genetic stock.
 Once here, the ducks and chickens don’t leave the barn (to protect them from bird flu), but they still receive lots of light and fresh air.
 The payoff is that the birds are healthier, tastier, and entirely free of chemicals and pesticides.
 “I find personally, and I hear from so many of our customers, that the meat our birds produce is almost addictive,” she says.
 “You always want to go back for more.”

-Virginia, who delivers her ducks and chickens to restaurants each Thursday in her Dodge Caravan, admits that it's a labour-intensive job.
-"But," she says, "it's more than worth it, for the final product and for my own moral well-being.
-We give them [the poultry] the very best life on earth that we possibly can, and they in turn, become our food."
+Virginia, who delivers her ducks and chickens to restaurants each Thursday in her Dodge Caravan, admits that it’s a labour-intensive job.
+“But,” she says, “it’s more than worth it, for the final product and for my own moral well-being.
+We give them the very best life on earth that we possibly can, and they in turn, become our food.”